-SOS Children’s Village Gwagwalada is located just west of Abuja, the capital of Nigeria, in one of the five Local Government Area Councils that make up the Federal Capital Territory.
-While Lagos remains the commercial centre of Nigeria, the capital was moved to Abuja in 1991 in order to provide a more central and neutral seat of power.
-Abuja is a planned, purpose-built city and currently has a population of roughly 780,000.
+Gwagwalada is located west of Abuja, the capital of Nigeria.
+Lagos is still the commercial centre of Nigeria, but the capital was moved to Abuja in 1991 to provide a more central seat of government.
+Abuja is a planned, purpose-built city and currently has a population of about 1.2 million.

 While Abuja is known as one of the most prosperous cities in Africa, there are people living in poverty in the outskirts and rural areas surrounding the city.
 The standard of living of families is often very low.
 Many children do not get enough to eat and can’t go to school.